Baggage Shipping to Canada

 Canadian citizens who have been living abroad for more than one year may also need to provide their BS186 form which is obtained from customs at the airport upon arrival in Canada, or if this is not available, evidence of their residency in the country they are shipping from along with proof of their travel such as flight tickets, confirming their original departure from Canada and their return.

 Information for Non-Canadian Passport holders shipping to British Columbia

 When shipping to British Columbia, you will need to provide Send My Bag with a copy of your Passport and complete a ‘letter of explanation’ from within your Send My bag account.

-Shipments can only be cleared once the consignee has arrived in Canada as you must also supply Send My Bag with a copy of your permit or visa and entry stamp.
-We can only accept images/scans of the original documents issued at your point of entry into Canada, email confirmations of permits and visas issued prior to entry are unfortunately not acceptable.
+Shipments can only be cleared once the consignee has arrived in Canada as you must also supply Send My Bag with a copy of your permit, permanent residence card, electronic travel authorisation or visa and entry stamp.

 As you must be in Canada for the shipment to be cleared we highly recommend your shipment is timed to arrive at a similar time to you.